-1. Plug in the connector until it clicks into place.

-2. Reinstall the headlight housing and locking pins.
-The short locking pin should be closest to the grille.
+- 1. Plug in the connector until it clicks into place. - Reinstall the headlight housing and locking pins.
 Check that they are correctly inserted.

 The headlight housing must be properly in place and the wiring connector correctly reconnected before the lighting is switched on or the remote key is inserted into the ignition slot.